 Statistics on visits to the websites of the Federal Planning Bureau (audience analysis) are produced by a third-party web analytics named “Google Analytics”.

-The Federal Planning Bureau is not responsible for the practices of third-party websites, in particular those relating to the cookies of “Google Analytics”.
+The Federal Planning Bureau is not responsible for the practices of third-party websites, in particular those relating to the cookies placed by these websites such as “Google Analytics”, LinkedIn, Twitter, etc.

 - Email distribution list